arash039/arash039/README.md

 Currently pursuing software engineering at 42 Berlin, a project-based coding school known for its innovative and collaborative learning environment.
 Focused on developing robust software solutions through hands-on experience and continuous learning.
 Gaining proficiency in a variety of programming languages and tools, including Python, C++, Java, Git, Docker, and various testing frameworks.
 Developing skills in algorithm design, data structures, problem-solving, and systems programming.
 Here you can see a few examples of my work in 42 School.

-- **C Projects:**
-    - [minishell](https://github.com/arash039/minishell): a mini command line shell, works similar to bash
-    - [cub3D](https://github.com/arash039/cub3D): a sample first person game like environment similar to famous Wolfstein game
-    - [push-swap](https://github.com/arash039/push_swap): a project designed to sort a stack of integers using a limited set of operations
 - **C++ Projectst:**
     - [webserver](https://github.com/arash039/webserv): a mini nginx type webserver
     - [mastering OOP](https://github.com/arash039/Mastering-OOP): 10 small project each with multiple exercises that covers all necessary for object oriented programming and c++